Market 101 – Market Structure

 Companies – Companies sell their securities in public marketplaces to raise capital, complete an acquisition or provide liquidity for existing shareholders to exit their investments.
 Companies may issue and sell shares in the market pursuant to the safe-harbor guidelines under SEC Rule 144 and 144A.

 Companies that qualify and are current in their financial disclosure may choose to apply to OTC Markets Group’s best marketplace, OTCQX.
 These companies have the highest average market cap and most liquidity of all the marketplaces.
-Small and developing companies may report to a U.S. regulator and trade on the OTCQB marketplace, although there are no minimum financial standards.
+Small and developing companies that report to a regulator may trade on the OTCQB marketplace.
 All other companies trade on OTC Pink, which is the default marketplace for broker-dealers who want to trade a security.
 There is a wide spectrum of securities that provide variable reporting on this marketplace.

 Investors – Investors that trade in our marketplaces vary in their knowledge and experience and range from large institutional money managers to high-net worth individuals and other retail investors.
 OTC Markets Group facilitates information transparency in the market by aggregating and disseminating real-time broker-dealer prices and sizes and by operating the electronic trading platform on which companies trade.
 OTC Markets Group also provides Investor Relations services to all companies so that they can make their financial and other corporate disclosure readily and widely available to investors.

 All investors must execute their transactions (buy and sell orders) in OTCQX, OTCQB and OTC Pink securities through a FINRA-registered broker-dealer.
 More information on trading is available in Part 2 – Trading.